 FIND A PARISH

 The spirit of a true religion does not solely reside in man-made temples.
-Thus, the Anglican Rite Roman Catholic Church has few walls.
+Thus, the Anglican Patriarchate has few walls.
 We carry faith and sacraments to people wherever they are found; within existing facilities and among historic buildings of our Faith.
 Traditional liturgy helps carry out our mandate of mission, service, and charity.
 People who regularly participate in our liturgy are typically already serving with or served by one of our programs or chaplaincies.
 Our Franciscan ministry may be found here:

 To better meet the needs of people who wish to attend liturgy or for a parish home, please consider the following organizations:

 U.S. Conference of Catholic Bishops

 Ecclesia Dei (Listing of traditional Tridentine masses in the USA and Canada)

 Holy Roman Church of the English Rite is an autonomous and

 Patriarchate with Anglican patrimony descended from the Roman Catholic See of Utrecht.

 The See of Utrecht was granted autonomy from Rome by the Holy See in 1145 and has remained independent.

 Modernly known as the Anglican Rite Roman Catholic Church (ARRCC), the Patriarchate is faithful